Our quilt show is held approximately every two years. The next show will be in 2020.

 Other philanthropic activities are undertaken periodically to support the community.

 Each year in February the guild arranges for a retreat at Temecula at Viña de Lestonnac Retreat Center.
 It is lots of fun and a great way to meet others in the guild.
+Use this link to go to the Forms page for more information and the form to sign up.

 A silent auction is held once every two years.
 The silent auction alternates years with the quilt show.
 It is a time when members donate items to the guild and other guild members bid on them.
 The highest bidder pays the guild for the item and takes it home!
 The guild uses the money raised by these donations as one of the major fund raisers.
 Go to the Forms page to get the instructions for folding fabric donations and the tags to attach to items.